How Much Does It Cost to Patent An App: Everything You Need to Know

 A patent gives you the right to keep others from building or selling your work.
 A patent can be supplied for a software process but not the code itself.
 Because the patenting process can be long and expensive, you’ll need to manage your costs, especially when dealing with mobile apps (apps for iPhone, Android, the web, etc.).
 One of the best methods for safeguarding your app idea is a provisional patent application.
 The provisional patent application is an introductory application that secures a filing date for your application and means that you can begin exploring the market without others beating you to the patent office.
 You might think of the provisional patent application as a placeholder that secures your place in line at the patent office.

 Since every app is unique, a typical provisional patent application for a mobile app might cost between $2,000 and $5,000 to organize and file.

 Patenting a mobile app generally is a lengthy, difficult, and costly process.
-Since there are phases of the patent application process, you have the chance to review the costs over a number of years while concurrently exploring the product value.
+Since there are phases of the patent application process, you have the chance to review the costs over several years while concurrently exploring the product value.
 This lets you gauge the potential worth of your patent during the patent process.

 How Much Does a Patent Cost?